What is ehrlichiosis?

-You may only have some of these symptoms.
-They may begin within 1 to 2 weeks of the tick bite.
+You may have only some of these symptoms.
+They may begin within 1 to 2 weeks of getting the tick bite.
 Some people can be infected and have no symptoms.
 Older adults and people with other health conditions, such as HIV, are more likely to have severe symptoms.

 How is ehrlichiosis diagnosed?

 Your healthcare provider will ask about your medical history and your symptoms.
 Tell your healthcare provider if you know you had a recent tick bite.
 Your healthcare provider may ask about your outdoor exposure in areas of the country where these ticks are common.
 You’ll also need a physical exam.

 - Indirect immunofluorescent assay (IFA).
 This test will confirm the diagnosis.
 But it takes about 21 days.
 A blood sample is taken the first week of symptoms.
 Then a second sample may be taken 2 to 4 weeks later to confirm.

 - Your white blood cells under a microscope.
 The bacteria may be seen inside the white blood cell.

 - Polymerase chain reaction.
-This allows the healthcare provider to "multiply" parts of the bacteria, which can then be detected.
+This test allows the healthcare provider to "multiply" parts of the bacteria, which can then be detected.
 This test is most sensitive the first week of the illness.

 - Antibodies.
 These may not become positive for 1 to 2 weeks.
 They are generally not helpful in diagnosing the infection while you are acutely ill.

 Ehrlichiosis is often hard to diagnose.
 You may have only very mild symptoms that could be caused by many other diseases.
 Some people with ehrlichiosis may not know that a tick bit them.
 You may be referred to a healthcare provider who specializes in infectious disease for diagnosis.

 How is ehrlichiosis treated?

-Ehrlichiosis needs treatment right away and in most cases treatment is started before the diagnosis is confirmed.
+Ehrlichiosis needs treatment right away.In most cases, treatment is started before the diagnosis is confirmed.
 This is done to help prevent severe complications.